Weightlifting Belts

 It is important to understand the specific rules for the type of competition you are competing in so that you can adhere to the approved specifications and make sure that your lifting belt manufacturer is on the approved lifting belt list.

-Note: All Gymreaper lifting belts are approved by the International Powerlifting Federation (IPF)
+Note: All Gymreapers lifting belts are approved by the International Powerlifting Federation (IPF).

 Powerlifting